abdelrahman0101/ren2title/README.md

 # Ren2Title
 A Python script to rename PDF files to titles or subjects stored in files metadata.
 Useful for research papers downloaded from online repositories.

-This script is based on the code in this StackOverflow thread: https://stackoverflow.com/questions/44598758/how-to-extract-the-title-of-a-pdf-document-from-within-a-script-for-renaming
+This script is based on code from this StackOverflow thread: https://stackoverflow.com/questions/44598758/how-to-extract-the-title-of-a-pdf-document-from-within-a-script-for-renaming

 Modifications include: